 To comply with labor laws and wage regulations, business owners must know how to properly classify employees.
 Lauren Blair, attorney and author at FreeAdvice.com, said the key differences between exempt and nonexempt status are based on an employee’s job responsibilities, decision-making authority, and compensation.

-"The factors that determine whether an employee can be classified as exempt or nonexempt are governed by the Fair Labor Standards Act (FLSA) federal regulation, which is administered by the Wage and Hour Division of the Department of Labor (DOL)," Blair told business.com.
-"The DOL will not just accept what the employer calls the employee.
-Rather, the regulations are designed to scrutinize the reality of someone's job."
+“The factors that determine whether an employee can be classified as exempt or nonexempt are governed by the FLSA federal regulation, which is administered by the Wage and Hour Division of the Department of Labor,” Blair told business.com.
+“The DOL will not just accept what the employer calls the employee.
+Rather, the regulations are designed to scrutinize the reality of someone’s job.”

-Based on the criteria set forth by the FLSA, an employee is either eligible for overtime pay (nonexempt) or ineligible for overtime pay (exempt).
+Based on criteria in the FLSA, an employee is either ineligible for overtime pay (exempt) or eligible for overtime pay (nonexempt).

-According to the FSLA, your employee must pass each of the following tests to be considered exempt:
+According to the FLSA, an employee must pass each of the following tests to be considered exempt:

-- Salary level test.
-An employee must earn a minimum salary of at least $684 per week or $35,568 per year for a full-year worker.
-The S. Department of Labor recently raised this threshold (effective January 1, 2020) from the previous requirement of $455 per week or $23,600 per year for a full-year worker.
+- Salary-level test: An employee must earn a minimum salary of at least $684 per week or $35,568 per year for a full-year worker.
+The DOL recently raised this threshold (effective January 1, 2020) from the previous requirement of $455 per week or $23,600 per year for a full-year worker.

 Although employees must meet all the aforementioned “tests” to be qualified as exempt, there are a few exceptions.
 For example, highly compensated employees are almost always considered exempt.
 These employees must make a minimum of $107,432 per year (previously $100,000 per year).

-If an employee doesn't meet all three of the qualifying tests for exemption, they are deemed nonexempt.
+If an employee doesn’t meet all three of the qualifying tests for exemption, they are nonexempt.
 Nonexempt employees are typically paid at an hourly rate (at least minimum wage) and tend to have more flexible schedules.
-(Keep in mind that salaried employees who don't meet the salary level or duties requirements may also be deemed nonexempt.)
+(Salaried employees who don’t meet the salary level or duties requirements may also be deemed nonexempt).